About the Critical Home Repair Program

 Habitat for Humanity of Greater Portland’s Critical Home Repair program partners with low-income Maine homeowners whose homes require safety and structural repairs.
 Due to the age of the housing stock, many Cumberland County owner-occupied homes are in need of significant repairs.
-In many cases, owners are seniors living on fixed incomes who cannot afford to fix their homes and are in jeopardy of being displaced or living in hazardous conditions.
+In many cases, owners are seniors living on fixed incomes who cannot afford to repair their homes and are in jeopardy of being displaced or living in hazardous conditions.

 Our Critical Home Repair (CHR) program provides comprehensive repairs designed to eradicate problems and extend the functional life of a house.
 In addition, it allows the owners to age in place in the safety and security of their own home.